Radoš Bulatović

-Radoš Bulatović (Радош Булатовић; born 5 June 1984) is a Serbian professional footballer who plays as a defender for Bratstvo Prigrevica.
+Radoš Bulatović (Радош Булатовић; born 5 June 1984) is a Serbian retired footballer who played as a defender.

 Club career

 Born in Titov Vrbas, Bulatović started out at Crvenka in the Serbian League Vojvodina, before switching to First League of Serbia and Montenegro club Hajduk Kula in the 2004 winter transfer window.
 He made 83 appearances and scored three goals in the top flight (including Serbian SuperLiga), helping the side qualify for UEFA competitions on two occasions.
 In early 2008, Bulatović was loaned out to Mladost Apatin.
 He joined fellow Serbian First League club Sevojno a year later, helping them reach the 2008–09 Serbian Cup final, but eventually lost to Partizan.

 In June 2011, Bulatović moved abroad to Hungary and signed with Zalaegerszeg.
 He quickly returned to Serbia to play for Novi Pazar.
 In early 2013, Bulatović moved abroad for the second time and played briefly with Finnish champions HJK.